2024-2025 Academic Catalog

 This course addresses etiology and treatment of addictive behaviors (e.g. substance abuse, gambling, etc).
 Theories linked with addiction to biological, psychological, and other factors will be evaluated critically with an emphasis on developing effectiv

-UED 645 Evaluation and Instruction (3 Credits)
+UED 645 Assessment and Evaluation (3 Credits)

 UED 645C Testing and Assessment in Counseling (3 Credits)